wzuill/MastermindInstructions/Scenario_03.md

 | 0     | ✓        | X      | ?      | ?      | X      |
 | 1     | ✓        | ?      | X      | X      | ?      |

-- Color 0 is not at pos 0 or 3 → `X`
-- Color 1 is not at pos 1 or 2 → `X`
-- Both are in the secret somewhere else → `✓` for inclusion

 ### ✅ Deductions from G3 = (2, 2, 0, 0) → (1 black, 1 white)

 - Guess includes only colors 2 and 0